nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Encapsulated:** Pertaining to substances that have been encapsulated, especially in a nanoencapsulated form.

-### Expanded Definition and Usage\nNanoencapsulation offers several technological advantages, including improved bioavailability of drugs, enhanced stability of sensitive nutrients, and protection of active ingredients from degradation.
+### Expanded Definition and Usage:
+Nanoencapsulation offers several technological advantages, including improved bioavailability of drugs, enhanced stability of sensitive nutrients, and protection of active ingredients from degradation.
 In drug delivery, it allows for precise dosing and reduces side effects by targeting treatment directly to tumor cells or inflamed tissues.
 In the food industry, nanoencapsulation helps in protecting flavors and nutrients from oxygen, light, and heat, extending shelf life and enhancing taste.
 In cosmetics, it allows for prolonged release of fragrances and protective agents, enhancing user experience and product effectiveness.